How will Peppol help my business?

 Most of the difference is based on the usual manual work required to enter the invoice data into your systems and process it for approval and payment.
 Electronic invoicing (or e-invoicing) automates that process, automatically exchanging any invoice data directly between a buyer’s and supplier’s systems, removing the need for any manual data entry or validation.

 The ATO estimate that automation can reduce the cost of processing an invoice down to $9.18 and that e-invoices are 66% cheaper to process than PDF invoices.
 In fact, the NSW Government estimated a shared saving between suppliers and the NSW government of $71m based on the 4.2 million invoices across NSW Government in 2019.
+So as a starting point, lower cost per invoice is how Peppol will help your business.

 Do PDF invoices qualify as being e-invoices?
 If they don’t, what does?